Analysis of the Generalization Error: Empirical Risk Minimization over Deep Artificial Neural Networks Overcomes the Curse of Dimensionality in the Numerical Approximation of Black-Scholes Partial Differential Equations: Introduction

 In this introductory section we want to present and motivate our problem, provide the reader with background knowledge and references to previous research on the topic, and outline the important steps, as well as possible extensions, of our contribution.

-\subsection{Problem Statement}
+\subsection{Problem statement}

-Suppose we need to numerically approximate the end value\footnote{We write the subscript $d$ as we are interested in approximation rates w.r.t.\@ to the dimension $d\in\N$.} $F_d(T,\cdot)$ at time $T\in(0,\infty)$ of the solution $F_d\in C([0,T]\times \R^d,\R)$ of a \emph{linear Kolmogorov equation} which for an initial value $\varphi_d\in C(\mathbb{R}^d,\mathbb{R})$, drift coefficient $\mu_d\in C(\R^d,\R^d)$, and diffusion coefficient $\sigma_d\in C(\R^d,\R^{d\times d})$ is defined as\footnote{For $x\in\R^d$, $y\in\R^d$ we denote by $x\cdot y:=\sum_{i=1}^d x_i y_i$ the standard scalar product of $x$ and $y$.}
+Suppose we need to numerically approximate the end value\footnote{We write the subscript $d$ as we are interested in approximation rates w.r.t.\@ to the dimension $d\in\N$.} $F_d(T,\cdot)$ at time $T\in(0,\infty)$ of the solution $F_d\in \cont ([0,T]\times \R^d,\R)$ of a \emph{linear Kolmogorov equation} which for an initial value $\varphi_d\in \cont(\R^d,\R)$, drift coefficient $\mu_d\in \cont (\R^d,\R^d)$, and diffusion coefficient $\sigma_d\in \cont (\R^d,\R^{d\times d})$ is defined as\footnote{For $x\in\R^d$, $y\in\R^d$ we denote by $x\cdot y:=\sum_{i=1}^d x_i y_i$ the standard scalar product of $x$ and $y$.}

-for every $(t,x)\in [0,T]\times \mathbb{R}^d$.
-Important special cases include the heat equation or the Black-Scholes equation from computational finance.
+for every $(t,x)\in [0,T]\times \R^d$.
+Important special cases include the heat equation or the Black--Scholes equation from computational finance.
 For the latter partial differential equation (PDE) typically the coefficients $\sigma_d$ and $\mu_d$ are affine and the initial value $\varphi_d$ can be represented as a composition of minima, maxima, and linear combinations such as

 with suitable coefficients $\bd\in (0,\infty)$, $c_{d}\in\R^d$ in the case of a European put option pricing problem.
-It is well-known that standard numerical methods for solving PDEs, in particular those based on a discretization of the domain, suffer from the curse of dimensionality, meaning that their computational complexity grows exponentially in the dimension $d$~\cite{ames2014numerical,seydel2012tools}.
+It is well known that standard numerical methods for solving PDEs, in particular those based on a discretization of the domain, suffer from the curse of dimensionality, meaning that their computational complexity grows exponentially in the dimension $d$~\cite{ames2014numerical,seydel2012tools}.

-If the goal is simply to evaluate $F_d(T,\cdot)$ \emph{at a single value} $\xi\in \R^d$, then under suitable assumptions Monte-Carlo sampling methods are capable of overcoming the curse of dimensionality.
-These methods are based on the integral representation (Feynman-Kac formula)
+If the goal is simply to evaluate $F_d(T,\cdot)$ \emph{at a single value} $\xi\in \R^d$, then under suitable assumptions Monte Carlo sampling methods are capable of overcoming the curse of dimensionality.
+These methods are based on the integral representation (Feynman--Kac formula)

 where $(S_t^\xi)_{t\in[0,T]}$ is a stochastic process satisfying the stochastic differential equation (SDE)